Installing KuboCD on an Existing Cluster

 Install the Flux CLI

-If not already installed, follow the Flux CLI installation guide..
+If not already installed, please refer to the Flux CLI installation guide.

-If Flux is not already installed on your cluster, we’ll begin with a basic installation (no Git repository linked for now):
+If Flux is not installed on your cluster, perform a standalone installation (without linking a Git repository initially):

 ✚ generating manifests